Commonwealth Professional Fellowships 2020 for Mid-career Professionals in Developing Countries – UK

-2014 applications for Commonwealth Professional Fellowships will be judged on the following criteria:
+Selection Criteria: 2020 applications for Commonwealth Professional Fellowships will be judged on the following criteria:

-- the extent to which the proposed Fellowship will ensure the transfer of skills relevant to the needs of a Commonwealth developing country
+- The extent to which the proposed Fellowship will ensure the transfer of skills relevant to the needs of a Commonwealth developing country

-- the extent to which those skills will lead to practical benefits for the developing country following the Fellowship
+- The extent to which those skills will lead to practical benefits for the developing country following the Fellowship

-- the extent to which the Fellowship will have a ‘catalytic effect’, either within the developing country concerned, or in establishing new relationships with the UK
+- The extent to which the Fellowship will have a catalytic effect, either within the developing country concerned, or in establishing new relationships with the UK

 Number of Scholarships: Several

-A commonwealth Fellowship covers the living expenses for the Fellow as well as a return airfare to the UK.
+Value of Scholarship: A commonwealth Fellowship covers the living expenses for the Fellow as well as a return airfare to the UK.
 It also provides funding support to the host organisation, with a budget of up to £3,000 available for attendance at conferences, on short courses, and other eligible costs.

 Duration of scholarship: Typically 3-months but could be extended to 6-months

-How to Apply
+How to Apply: